 Fiber is such a vital part of our diet, but too many of us get far too little of this amazing nutrient in the foods we eat – partially because we’re eating the wrong foods and partially because we just don’t know which foods contain the amount of fiber that will give us the biggest bang for our buck.
 I thought I’d create this handy table of 70 healthy high fiber foods.
-Many of these foods are built into recipes found in The Belly Burn Plan: Six Weeks to a Lean, Fit & Healthy Body">The Belly Burn Plan.
+Most of these foods are built into recipes found in The Belly Burn Plan.

 First, it’s important to know that there are two types of fiber: soluble and insoluble.
 The very uncomplicated definition of each goes like this.
 Soluble fiber breaks down and is absorbed by our blood, acting like a sponge, pulling all the gunk out.
 Insoluble fiber can’t break down and stays in our digestive tract, adding bulk and helping to drag unwanted toxins out of our system.

 Sure, fiber helps us poop and is associated with lowering LDL (bad) cholesterol levels, but it’s also an amazing aid in keeping our body’s delicate ecosystem in balance.
 Fiber helps to increase the amount of good bacteria by feeding it.
 That’s right, just when you thought all that fiber was just going through you, it turns out the good bacteria in our bellies are making a meal out of this rough stuff.
 Good for them.
 Thanks to fiber and healthier bacteria, we’re able to better control insulin levels (and by association blood sugar levels).
 It’s a win win!